-Kirstenbosch National Botanical Garden Guide For Tourist Images
+Kirstenbosch National Botanical Garden Guide for Tourist Photo Gallery

 Eloff was soon to learn that Compton’s succinct view of the story of Kirstenbosch as one of ‘romance and hard facts’ could be paraphrased as one of ‘realities and hard lessons’.
 Hardest of these was the failure of a succession of development planning exercises commissioned by the NBG Board between 1973 and 1988.

 The seemingly endless debate around development plans continued to the end of Rycroft’s watch in 1983.
 Eloff, however, had an expanded vision for the organisation, with new requirements for increased research and education facilities that changed the field of play.
 In 1985, yet another firm of landscape architects, Chris Mulder Associates, also from Pretoria, was commissioned to review the Fagan and Botha proposals (see box on page 51) and, in consultation with the new Director, presented a new master plan.
 During ongoing discussions with all parties, it emerged that the Department of Environmental Affairs and Tourism had approved a budget of R50 230 000 for the project.
 The euphoria was short-lived.
 Further enquiries revealed that the figure was a figment of some Pretoria official’s imagination.
 Needless to say, the funding never materialised.
 Submitted in 1988, Mulder’s proposals constituted a massive tome with ambitious ideas of relocating virtually all buildings within the Garden.
 Further, many new facilities, as well as staff accommodation, would be located outside the Garden on land from which the Protea Village community (including many of the Garden’s loyal staff) had been forcibly evicted in the mid-1960s (see page 52).
 But by the end of the 1980s, the ambitious Kirstenbosch Development Plan had been abandoned, at least until a new direction could be found.